Kup1o/Kupio-Pro-League/README.md

 ## Plugin Support
 ### Developing
-Kupio Pro League is officially supporting its developer.
+Kupio Pro League is officially supporting by its developer.
 Anyway, there is only one person.
 If you need fork it, feel free to play.
 If you want to work on main plugin, please commit your version and pull the request.
 If you want to work with Kupio Pro League developer, contact him on [Kaliento](https://kaliento.ru).

 ### Reporting Bugs
 Please make a [github issue](https://github.com/Kup1o/Kupio-Pro-League/issues) and fill out as much information as possible.
 Reproducible steps and a clear version number will help tremendously!